cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 The safe references presented here are more powerful than second-class references.
 While they don't support all the capabilities of borrows, they can be returned from functions and made into objects.
 The compiler must implement borrow checking to support this additional capability.

 Borrow checking operates on a function lowering called mid-level IR (MIR).
 A fresh region variable is provisioned for each local variable with a safe reference type.
 Dataflow analysis populates each region variable with the liveness of its reference.
 Assignments and function calls involving references generate _lifetime constraints_.
 The compiler _solves the constraint equation_ to find the liveness of each _loan_.
 All instructions in the MIR are scanned for _conflicting actions_ with any of the loans in scope at that point.
+Examples of conflicting actions are stores to places with live shared borrows or loads from places with live mutable borrows.
 Conflicting actions raise borrow checker errors.

 The Hylo[@hylo] model is largely equivalent to this model and it requires borrow checking technology. `let` and `inout` parameter directives use mutable value semantics to ensure memory safety for objects passed by reference into functions.
 But Hylo also supports returning references in the form of subscripts: